In our everyday work sphere, we tend to have jobs which require our body to adapt in a certain manner.

-- Muscles of neck get tired when placed in a particular position for a long time.
+- Muscles of the neck get tired when placed in a particular position for a long time.
 Take micro pauses and breaks in between.

 - Alternate between sitting and standing.
 If needed, get a standing desk.

 - Keep yourself hydrated.
-If you’re forgetful about it, set regular alarms and drink one glass after every 2 hours.
+If you’re forgetful about it, set regular alarms and drink one glass every 2 hours.

 - Avoid using your phone for prolonged stretches.
 When using, make sure your neck is not strained.

 - Use stress release techniques.
 Breath deeply.
 Organize work.
 Don’t set unrealistic deadlines for yourself.

 The above ergonomic tips will help you avoid neck pain in the first place.